 Your doctor will prescribe the appropriate dose for you.

 How should I take Zofran?Zofran must be taken exactly as prescribed, with or without food.

-Your doctor will administer I.V.
-Zofran.
+Your doctor will administer Zofran injection.

 Zofran ODT should not be pushed through the foil wrapping.
 With dry hands, carefully peel back the foil and place the tablet on the tip of the tongue, where it will dissolve, then swallow.
 Do not remove the foil packaging until it is time to take the medication.

 What should I avoid while taking Zofran?Do not take more Zofran than prescribed unless directed by your doctor.